2024 Solar Incentives Guide for Oregon, WI - Tax Credits & Rebates

 Federal Solar Incentives

-To better understand exactly how much money the ITC could save you, talk to your local Oregon solar panel installer.
+To best understand how the ITC may apply to your situation, call your local Oregon solar panel installer and ask for more information.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Oregon solar panel company can answer any questions you have and explain how the new Clean Energy Credit applies to you.
+Your local Oregon solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives